 You probably understand the tax-deferred benefits of qualified retirement plans.
-But what if you want to add life insurance into a qualified plan?
-You must understand the “incidental benefit” rules and the associated limitations and restrictions.
+But what if you want to add life insurance into the plan?

 Some Background

 The goal of a qualified plan is to provide participants with retirement income.
 If the IRS determines that the main purpose of a qualified plan is not for retirement benefits, the IRS can disqualify the plan.
-As such, all tax advantages would be gone.
+As a result, all tax advantages would be lost.

-Qualified pension and profit-sharing plans are meant primarily to be a source of retirement benefits.
-Therefore, any benefit provided by a qualified plan that is not a retirement benefit, should be limited.
+Because a qualified pension and profit-sharing plans are meant primarily to be a source of retirement income, any benefit that is provided by the plan that is not a retirement benefit will be limited.
 In other words, such benefits should be “incidental” to the retirement benefit.

 This imposed restriction is commonly referred to as the “incidental benefits” rule.
 The various standards the IRS has developed to measure and monitor such benefits are often called incidental benefits tests.
 But determining whether a particular level of death benefits is incidental and choosing which incidental benefits test to apply depends largely on the type of retirement plan.

 Qualified plans fall under two broad categories: defined contribution plans or defined benefit plans.
 This classification is based on whether the plan specifies a company contribution rate or guarantees a specified benefit level.
-The IRS has developed different standards for applying the incidental benefits rule to each of these plan types.
+The IRS has developed different standards for applying the incidental benefits rule and different restrictions on the amount of life insurance in a qualified retirement plan based on the type of plan.

 Incidental Benefits for Defined Contribution Plans